INDO-04 Click on image for enlargement.

 Euthydemos.
 Monogram in upper top left, a border of dots.

-solid gold not a filled metal electrotypes / reproductions.
+An extremely rare genuine gold coin of the Baktria Imperial mints, solid gold coin not a filled metal electrotypes / reproductions.